bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID Fake News World Tour.md

 After an initial analysis, a pseudo-bag of words was created from the titles of the english version of the pages for every language.
 We clean the links, separating the words and removing stopwords and words that are over present, and then we count the number of unique words, along with their number frequency to create word clouds for each language.

-In order to quantify better the relationship between languages, we can construct chord plots with the thickness of the chords tying two languages that is proportional to a given overlap metric.
-We propose two possibilities to study the overlap between these languages.
+Additionally, in order to quantify better the relationship between languages, we suggest the following two methods:

-The first is through the count of shared articles between languages.
-The second is through an evaluation of the Jaccard similarity of BoWs built for each language out of the titles of articles which were found to have an english equivalent.
-The Jaccard similarity for the pairs of languages is the size of the intersection divided by the number of words in the union of the two sets.
+Firstly, we evaluate the Jaccard similarity of bows built for each language out of the titles of articles which were found to have an english equivalent.
+In this way, we can compare which languages shared common topics, something which perhaps could not be seen so easily in the word clouds.
-We also investigate the articles which had no english equivalent by calculating what proportion of articles they represented out of all referenced articles.
+Secondly, we plot a chord diagram to study the common articles between languages.
+It is not normalised as not all articles are as detailed, and we can also see in this way the unequal dimension of the work done across multiple languages to record the spread of misinformation on Wikipedia, as well as topical commonalities.

 ## What are the hot topics for different languages?